jboss-fuse/quickstarts/fuse/sap-qrfc-destination-fuse/README.md

 In studying this quick start you will learn:

-* How to define a Camel route containing the JBoss Fuse SAP Queued Remote Function Call Destination Camel component using the Spring XML syntax.
+* How to define a Camel route containing the JBoss Fuse SAP Queued Remote Function Call Destination Camel component using the Blueprint XML syntax.
 * How to use the JBoss Fuse SAP Queued Remote Function Call Destination Camel component to reliably update data in SAP.
-* How requests sent through the component are processed by SAP.
 * How to configure connections used by the component.
+* How to configure the Fuse runtime environment in order to deploy the JBoss Fuse SAP Transactional Remote Function Call Destination Camel component.

 For more information see: